Over 100 Majors, Minors, and Academic Programs

 As our vision statement proclaims, Milligan is a place where Jesus Christ is exalted.
 We believe God has a unique plan for each of our lives — for our hearts as well as our minds.
 Together we can form a new generation of Christian leaders who are intellectually and spiritually prepared to change lives and shape culture.

-Milligan is a Christian liberal arts college that encourages our students to be thinking and acting Christians.
+Milligan is a Christian liberal arts university that encourages our students to be thinking and acting Christians.
 Part of the educational process is to provide students with a working knowledge of diverse subjects and viewpoints and to encourage students to think through these issues from a Christian worldview.
-This does not mean that Milligan College endorses all viewpoints presented but believes the presentations and resulting dialogues are important to the educational process of developing Christian servant-leaders.
+Read more »

 The Christian faith is truly about serving others, and Milligan encourages students to put their faith in action by participating in mission and service projects in our own backyard and around the world.

 Sunday evenings are set aside for Vespers, an informal, student-led time of worship, teaching, and fellowship.
-Open to the entire student body, Vespers is a vital part of spiritual life at Milligan College.
+Open to the entire student body, Vespers is a vital part of spiritual life at Milligan University.

 Location & Region

-Milligan’s 195-acre picturesque campus is located in beautiful Northeast Tennessee, minutes from Elizabethton and Johnson City in the dynamic Tri-Cities region (Johnson City / Kingsport / Bristol, TN/VA).
+Milligan’s 235-acre picturesque campus is located in beautiful Northeast Tennessee, minutes from Elizabethton and Johnson City in the dynamic Tri-Cities region (Johnson City / Kingsport / Bristol, TN/VA).
+We’re also only an hour from Asheville, NC, and less than two hours from Knoxville, TN.

 The Metropolitan Statistical Area (MSA) where Milligan is located has a population of around 500,000.
 It ranks in the top 20 percent of 354 metropolitan areas, based on cost of living, job outlook, climate, crime, transportation, education, the arts, health care, and recreation.
 It has been named one of the Top 100 Cities for Relocation by Forbes, the Top 40 Hottest Small Cities by Inc., and among the Top Ten Midsized Markets of the Decade by Southern Business & Development magazine.